Columbo facts and beginner’s guide

 According to Sex and Married Detective, Columbo is an excellent tuba player!
 His other interests include bowling, pool and pinball.

 Peter Falk famously only had one eye after losing one to cancer at the age of three.
 Many fans wonder whether Columbo also had just one eye.
-The answer appears to be yes, as Columbo states that ‘three eyes are better than two’ when helping a colleague conduct a search for evidence in 1997’s A Trace of Murder.
+The answer appears to be yes, as Columbo states that ‘three eyes are better than one’ when helping a colleague conduct a search for evidence in 1997’s A Trace of Murder.

 Columbo was from a big family, having 5 brothers and 1 sister.
 His sister was called Mary, but she had died before No Time to Die in 1992, when Columbo attended her son Andy’s wedding.